chinamike65/hugo-tuolesi/content/book6/book6en.md

 People who do not have loving-kindness do not sleep so easily, or even sleep, and are always restless and worried.

-3. Swordsmen and Poisonous Demons can't do any harm When Buddha Shakyamuni was about to become a Buddha, many emperors and demons came to hinder him.
+3. Swordsmen and Poisonous Demons can't do any harm

+When Buddha Shakyamuni was about to become a Buddha, many emperors and demons came to hinder him.

-The Son of Heaven Demon tempted the Buddha and said: Stop practicing, Devadatta is going to be a king, and he will harm all beings.
+The Demon Mara tempted the Buddha and said: Stop practicing, Devadatta is going to be a king, and he will harm all beings.

-Buddha Shakyamuni ignored them, and they gave many reasons, such as your parents being ill, and so on.
+Buddha Shakyamuni ignored him, and they gave many reasons, such as your parents being ill, and so on.

 But the Buddha is motionless, always resting in loving-kindness concentration.

 126

-The Son of Heaven Demon turned into a lot of beautiful women, but he still couldn't disturb the Buddha.
+The Demon Mara turned into a lot of beautiful women, but he still couldn't disturb the Buddha.

-In the end, the Son of Heaven Demon had no choice, so he turned out a lot of knives and spears to slash Shakyamuni Buddha.
+In the end, the Demon Mara had no choice, so he turned out a lot of knives and spears to slash Shakyamuni Buddha.

-At this time, the Buddha sent out loving-kindness, and the sword and spear turned into lotus flowers.
+At this time, the Buddha sent out loving-kindness, and the swords and spears turned into lotus flowers.
 This is the energy of loving-kindness.

 In the past, someone poisoned Master Jiamu-like Xieba of Labrang Monastery.
 After the poisoning, the master felt a little uncomfortable.